-I am a Principal Hospital Scientist in Medical Entomology, Pathology West – ICPMR Westmead, NSW Health Pathology, Clinical Lecturer with Marie Bashir Institute for Infectious Diseases and Biosecurity (MBI), University of Sydney and Senior Investigator with Centre for Infectious Diseases & Microbiology Public Health.
+I am a Principal Hospital Scientist in Medical Entomology, NSW Health Pathology, Clinical Lecturer with Marie Bashir Institute for Infectious Diseases and Biosecurity (MBI), University of Sydney and Senior Investigator with Centre for Infectious Diseases & Microbiology Public Health.
 I’m also the Academic Leader (Research Education) with Sydney Medical School, Faculty of Medicine and Health, University of Sydney.

 After completing my BSc (Hons) at Macquarie University, I was awarded a research scholarship with the Department of Medical Entomology & University of Sydney to investigate the ecology of pest mosquito populations associated with the estuarine wetlands of Homebush Bay.
 These investigations were undertaken with a view to assisting the then Olympic Co-Ordination Authority (now Sydney Olympic Park Authority) to better manage the pest mosquitoes.
 The findings of my PhD formed the basis of the mosquito treatment and monitoring program at Sydney Olympic Park established in 1998 and has resulted in the successful reduction of mosquito populations during the summer months.
 Continuing the long association with the Sydney Olympic Park Authority, I have given lectures at and co-ordinated workshops as part of their Wetlands Education and Training Program, a program that attracts attendees from local, state and federal agencies, as well as the private sector, to better understand the complexities of wetland management.